-Virginia Malicious Wounding charges under Va.
-Code §18.2-51 are committed when an offender wounds another person with intent to maim, disable, disfigure or kill.
-An offender can be convicted of a Virginia Malicious Wounding if any person is injured as a result of his actions, even if the person injured was not the target, as long as the offender acted with intent to maim, disable, disfigure or kill.
-This offense is punished with a minimum of 5 years up to 20 years in prison and a fine up to $100,00.
+Another Person: An offender can be convicted of a Virginia Malicious Wounding charge if any person is injured as a result of his actions, as long as the offender intended to maim, disable, disfigure or kill a person.

-Aggravated Malicious Wounding
+Virginia Malicious Wounding Statute

 ***DISCLAIMER: THE MATERIAL AND INFORMATION CONTAINED IN THIS POST, ON ANY PAGES ON THIS WEBSITE, AND ON ANY PAGES LINKED FROM THESE PAGES, ARE FOR GENERAL INFORMATION ONLY AND NOT LEGAL ADVICE.
 YOU SHOULD CONSULT A LICENSED ATTORNEY IN YOUR JURISDICTION BEFORE RELYING ON ANY OF THE INFORMATION CONTAINED ON THESE PAGES.
 SENDING EMAIL TO OR VIEWING INFORMATION FROM THIS WEBSITE DOES NOT CREATE AN ATTORNEY-CLIENT RELATIONSHIP***